Ronnie434/Subscribely/docs/APP_STORE_SUBMISSION.md

 • Avoid unwanted charges

 💰 Budget Management
-• Monitor your subscription spending
+• Monitor your recurring expenses
 • See which services cost the most
 • Make informed decisions about what to keep
 • Export data for financial planning

 🎯 Easy to Use
-• Add subscriptions in seconds
+• Add recurring items in seconds
 • Support for all major services
 • Custom categories and colors
 • Clean, modern design